-Pharmacy practice rotation will provide the student with insight into the roles responsibilities and daily activities of Pharmacists in drug information within the Pharmaceutical Industry.
+This elective pharmacy practice rotation will provide the student with an insight into the roles, responsibilities, and daily activities of Pharmacists in drug information within the Pharmaceutical Industry.
 The student will not only become familiar with the process of obtaining and evaluating information from the medical literature, but will be able to present the information among other professionals.
 This course will provide the student the ability to learn how to apply information obtained from various sources to answer drug information questions received from healthcare professionals, patients/caregivers and the general public.
 The student will also become familiar with the medical and technological resources utilized to provide accurate information as well as the ethical issues pertaining to communicating drug information.
-Prerequisite: Good standing as a 4th year student in the professional program.
+Prerequisite: Must be enrolled in the fourth professional year.